puls/objc-mocktail/README.md

 I wish there were a standard for this, but alas, that's not to be the case. ([HAR](http://www.softwareishard.com/blog/har-12-spec/) thought it was going to be up to the task, but it's for forensic analysis of what happened during requests, not what came back.)

 So we made one up.
-It's newline-delimited.
+It's newline-delimited and it has the file-extension `.tail`.

 **Line 1** is a regular expression that matches the HTTP method.
 Something like `GET` or `GET|POST` or `.*` will work.